By Sorsa Editorial

 Do downloaded tweets include images and videos?

 Yes.
-Each tweet object contains an entities array with direct URLs for photos, videos, and GIFs attached to the tweet, plus preview/thumbnail URLs.
-You can use these URLs to download the actual media files programmatically.
-For a no-code approach to saving media from individual tweets, try the free Media Downloader tool.
+Each tweet object contains an entities array with direct URLs for photos, videos, and GIFs attached to the tweet, plus preview thumbnails.
+You can use those URLs to download the media files programmatically.
+For a no-code way to save media from individual tweets, the free Sorsa media downloader handles photos, video, and audio, and the guide on downloading Twitter media via API covers the programmatic version.

-Downloading publicly available tweets for personal analysis, research, or business intelligence is generally permissible.
-Tweets posted to public accounts are visible to anyone on the internet.
-That said, how you use the data matters -- redistribution, republishing at scale, or using data for harassment could violate platform terms of service or local regulations (such as GDPR in the EU).
-If your use case involves large-scale data collection or commercial use, consult legal counsel familiar with your jurisdiction.
+Downloading publicly available tweets for personal analysis, research, or business intelligence is generally permissible, since public tweets are visible to anyone online.
+How you use the data is what carries risk: redistribution, republishing at scale, or using it to harass can violate platform terms or regulations such as GDPR in the EU.
+For large-scale or commercial collection, consult legal counsel familiar with your jurisdiction.

-It depends on your workflow.
-CSV is the most universal choice -- it opens in Excel, Google Sheets, Pandas, R, and virtually every data tool.
-JSON preserves the full nested structure (media entities, quoted tweets, author objects) and is better for programmatic processing or database imports.
-Excel (.xlsx) is convenient for non-technical stakeholders but adds a layer of conversion.
-For most use cases, start with CSV.
-If you need media URLs or nested reply data, use JSON.
+CSV is the most universal choice and opens in Excel, Google Sheets, Pandas, and R. JSON preserves the full nested structure, such as media entities, quoted tweets, and author objects, and suits programmatic processing or database imports.
+Excel is convenient for non-technical stakeholders but adds a conversion step.
+Start with CSV; reach for JSON when you need nested reply or media data.

-How do I download tweets containing specific hashtags or keywords?
+How do you download tweets containing specific keywords or hashtags?

-Use the search-based approach instead of the timeline endpoint.
-Pass a query with the hashtag or keyword (and optionally a from:username filter) to the /search-tweets endpoint.
-For example, from:stripe #payments since:2025-01-01 returns only tweets from @stripe that contain the #payments hashtag posted since January 2025.
-The full list of available search filters is in our search operators reference.
+Use search instead of the timeline endpoint.
+Pass a query combining the keyword or hashtag with a from:username filter to /search-tweets.
+For example, from:stripe #payments since:2025-01-01 returns only tweets from @stripe containing the #payments hashtag posted since January 2025.
+The complete operator list lives in the search operators reference.